ervandew/eclim/src/doc/content/vim/java/classpath.rst

   also use maven's support
   (:ref:`1.x <guides/java/maven/maven/classpath>` or
   :ref:`2.x <guides/java/maven/mvn/classpath>`) for
   maintaining the eclipse classpath.
-For users who use
-  <a href="ext:ivy">ivy</a>, eclim also provides a means to
+For users who use ivy_, eclim also provides a means to
-  :ref:`auto update the eclipse classpath <guides/java/ivy/classpath>`
-  when saving changes to your ivy.xml.
+  :ref:`auto update the eclipse classpath <guides/java/ivy/classpath>` when saving changes to your ivy.xml.

 .. _NewSrcEntry: